FAQs about Wi-Fi calling

 - If the Wi-Fi network has a captive portal, you may have to launch your browser and sign-on (providing username / password) to the network depending on the Wi-Fi provider's policy.

-- Android phones: Verify the Location Services setting is on one that uses Wi-Fi and Mobile Networks.
+- Android phones: Verify the Location Services setting is On.
+For Android Oreo (8.x) and below devices: Set the value to High Accuracy.
 The GPS Only setting may not be able to determine your location while in a building.
-This can prevent the service from functioning.
+For Android Pie (9.x) and above devices: Enable the options under Improve Accuracy or Scanning.

 - For Public Wi-Fi networks, the provider may have policies in place that prevent the Wi-Fi Calling service from connecting.